GetachewAbebe/GetachewAbebe/README.md

       <br>
       <blockquote>
         <p>
-          Generative AI Engineer with a passion for innovation.
+          Machine Learning/Generative AI Engineer with a passion for innovation.
 Skilled in fine-tuning LLMs, developing RAG systems, and Prompt Engineering.
           <br>
           Experienced in Intelligent Systems Research, Machine Learning and Data Science.
           <br>